mikedeswert/mockito4js/README.md

 // verifies that the number of invocations is equal to or greater than the expected amount

 mockito4js.atMost(2);
-// verifies that number of invocations is equal to or less than the expected amount
+// verifies that the number of invocations is equal to or less than the expected amount
 ```

 ### any